Skip to main content

 Active

-Once provisioning completes, the Instance transitions to active.
+Once initialization completes, the Instance transitions to active.
 This is the normal operational state.
 The Instance accepts ingestion requests, processes memories through the pipeline, and serves retrieval queries.
 All authentication credentials are valid.

 3